qmk/qmk_firmware/docs/newbs_building_firmware_workflow.md

 git clone https://github.com/gh-username/qmk_keymap
 ```

+?> Use your GitHub personal access token at the password prompt.
+If you have setup SSH access, replace `https://github.com/gh-username/qmk_keymap.git` with `git@github.com:gh-username/qmk_keymap.git` in the remote origin command above.

 ?> For Windows user running MSYS, the above command will create the folder `qmk_keymap/` and its content in the `C:\Users\<windows_username>\qmk_keymap\` path location.

 ## Initial Code Commit